BabaMaajid/GIt/README.md

 -
 ## CI-CD Pipeline
+- A Practice where code changes are automatically built,tested and getting it ready for a production release.
+- Automate build and test
+- Deploy tto pro environmnet sfely without business downtimme
+- Faster Deployment
 **Most fundamental concept in the automated software develeopement**
 - ### Continuous Integration
      - Develeopers practicing continuous integration merge their changes back to the main branch as often as possible.